kaushi-mr/webdriverio/README.md

 npm run test
 6) Once the test is executed, to generate and view the allure report, run the npm command npm run allure-reports

+Note: Few hard waits have been used for debug and for the ease of visuals, it can be commented out later.